Sharayu1707/Serverless_Weather_Notification_System/README.md

 Attach policy: AmazonSNSFullAccess (or least privilege to publish to SNS)

-5️⃣ Add Lambda Code
+### Step 5: Add Lambda Code

 ⚠️ Update SNS_ARN, API_KEY, and CITY with your values.

-6️⃣ Configure EventBridge Rule
+Step 6: Configure EventBridge Rule

 Go to Amazon EventBridge → Rules → Create Rule.